kjolley/BIGSdb/Upgrading_README.txt

 Version 1.3: Change of isolate and seqdef database structures.
 Ensure
              jstree.js is upgraded.
 Version 1.4: Change of isolate, seqdef, and job database structures.
+Version 1.5: Change of isolate and seqdef database structures.

 Details can be found below.